AravindhVishnu/Serial-Communication-Test-Program/README.md

 # Serial-Communication-Test-Program
-Program used to test the serial communication with an embedded device.
+Program used to test the serial communication with an Embedded Device.

 Description: In master mode, the program sends a byte and expects the slave to send back the inverted byte.
 In slave mode, the program receives the byte and sends the inverted value.
 If read/write timeout occurs or